jet/dotnet-templates/propulsion-indexer/README.md

-# Propulsion CosmosDb ChangeFeedProcessor Reactor
+# Equinox/Propulsion Indexer application

 This project was generated using:

-    dotnet new -i Equinox.Templates # just once, to install/update in the local templates store dotnet new proCosmosReactor # use --help to see options
+    dotnet new -i Equinox.Templates # just once, to install/update in the local templates store dotnet new proIndexer # use --help to see options

 ## Usage instructions